koskath/arete2/course_content/SC/final_md_files/Lecture14/lecture_14_slide_49_seca-sulphur-emission-control-areas.md

-# SECA Sulphur Emission Control Areas
+# Slide 49 of Lecture 14 contains information about SECA Sulphur Emission Control Areas
 SECA Sulphur Emission Control Areas were introduced in stages: the 1st SECA was enforced in May 2006 in the Baltic Sea, and the 2nd SECA was enforced in August/ November 2007 in the North Sea.
 From 2010 to 2015 the maximum 1.00% Sulphur limit applied, and from 2015 the Max 0.10% Sulphur limit came into force.
 Outside these areas, the